zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/edit-menu/preferences-dialog.md

 ### Editor Tabs Closing Policy

 It is recommended to limit the number of open tabs (working areas) to improve the performance of Studio Pro.
-This option is enabled by default & set to a limit of 15 tabs (the user can disable this behaviour completely or change the limit value).
+This option is enabled by default and set to a limit of 15 tabs.
+However, you can disable this behavior completely or change the limit value.
 The closing policy is not applied to tabs with unsaved changes.

 ## Advanced Tab